BasKrueger/Karashuta_/README.md

     <img src="readme/Karashuta_Banner.PNG" alt="Karashuta Banner"><br>
 </p>

-Karashuta was developed during my 1.
-Semester at the [S4G School for Games](https://www.school4games.net/) using Gdscript and the Godot Engine.
+Karashuta was developed during my <b>1.
+Semester</b> at the [S4G School for Games](https://www.school4games.net/) using Gdscript and the Godot Engine.
 This was also the first game I developed as part of a team together with 5 other people.
 Feel free to check out the offical Karashuta Website [here](https://karashuta.school4games.net/).

 # Gameplay